The effective field theory of K-mouflage: Introduction

 The K-mouflage models, and therefore their effective action, can be reverse engineered to accommodate the screening requirement $K'\gg 1$ in the early Universe (to ensure that the dark energy is subdominant at early times) and unscreening in sparse ones such as large cosmological scales in the recent past of the Universe.
 We show how by specifying two functions $U(a)$ and $\bar A(a)$ at the background level, we can reconstruct the whole K-mouflage theories in the large-scale regime that applies to cosmological studies, down to cluster scales.
+The function $U(a)$ is similar to the time variable of the background cosmology in the K-mouflage models expressed as a function of the scale factor $U(a) \sim t(a)$.
 This new parameterization is very convenient as it allows us to normalize the models today and to directly set the magnitude and the behaviour of the deviation from the $\Lambda$-CDM cosmology through the function $\bar A(a)$.
 In the case of K-mouflage scenarios, the cosmological background and the growth of large-scale structures only probe the semi-axis $\tilde\chi > 0$ whereas small subgalactic scales, such as the Solar System, correspond to large negative $\tilde\chi$.
 Therefore, these models are a simple example of theories where the cosmological behaviour is decoupled from the small-scale behaviour\footnote{ One may be able to infer the negative-$\tilde\chi$ behaviour of $K(\tilde\chi)$ from its positive-$\tilde\chi$ behaviour by requiring analyticity, but this is not very practical as small deviations on the positive axis can be associated with large deviations on the negative axis.}.